SaliBhdr/php-dump-logger/README.md

 * Readable log in `log` format
 * Ability to log classes, arrays, objects, and basically any variable you like.
 There is no limit.
 * Fully customization of log format and dumper
-* Separate daily and all in one logs
+* Separation of the daily and all in one logs
 * Logging file in a custom level
 * Changing the path and directory of the log